alescia/A-micro-course-in-microeconomic-theory/README.txt

+This repository provides all files necessary to generate "A (Micro) Course in Microeconomic Theory for MSc Students" by Alexia Gaudeul

 - The document to open and compile is MSc Micro Alexia Gaudeul.lyx.
 This can be exported to .tex using LyX.